kellysmith1008/Refresh/HCD.md

 - [( )] A visual design method
 - [( )] A step-by-step project management process

-### Which international standard outlines required activities and principles of a human-centered design process?
+### Which international standard outlines the required activities and principles of a human-centered design process?
 - [( )] ISO 9001
 - [( )] CMMI Level 3
 - [(X)] ISO 9241-210